-Operating this ATV after consuming alcohol or drugs.
+POTENTIAL HAZARD Operating this ATV after consuming alcohol ordrugs.

-Could seriously affect your judgment.
+WHAT CAN HAPPEN Could seriously affect your judgment.
 Could cause you to react more slowly.
 Could affect your balance and perception.
 Could result in an accident.

-Never consume alcohol or drugs before or while driving this ATV.
+HOW TO AVOID THE HAZARD Never consume alcohol or drugs before or while driving this ATV.
 This machine is designed to carry operator only-passengers prohibited.

-Carrying a passenger on this ATV.
+POTENTIAL HAZARD Carrying a passenger on this ATV.